scriptPilot/app-framework/README.md

 **Why will I code with joy?**

-*App Framework* does all the common tasks and manages all external libaries for you.
+*App Framework* does all the common tasks and manages all external libraries for you.
 Your working directory is lightweight and well-arranged.
 Your application is splitted up in easy to maintain [single file components](https://vuejs.org/v2/guide/single-file-components.html).
 You are supported by a development server with live reload and checks for [code correctness](http://eslint.org/) and [standard conformity](http://standardjs.com/). *App Framework* bumps your version automatically before any build process and optimizes all your code and image files with merging and compression.
 At the end you could deploy your new build without any downtime and have a fast rollback solution readily available.

 **How do I start?**